tuzig/gizajs/README.md

 ## Runing it locally

-To run it locally you need a simple http server, like `python3 -m http.server`.
-Once the server is running, point your browser at http://localhost:8000 and start playing with gizajs.
+To run it locally you need the simplest http server, like `python3 -m http.server`.
+Once the server is running, point your browser at http://localhost:8000 and start playing with your giza.

 ## Contribuiting